MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-power-bi.md

 - Create Power BI reports by using semantic models.
 - Use these reports to drive business decisions.

 When data scientists working with the same semantic models try to duplicate business logic in different code environments or languages, critical errors can result.
-Semantic link bridges the gap between semantic models and the [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] in [!INCLUDE [product-name](../includes/product-name.md)] experience.
-Semantic link reduces data mismatch and provides a way for business analysts and data scientists to collaborate seamlessly.
+Semantic link bridges the gap between semantic models and the [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] in [!INCLUDE [product-name](../includes/product-name.md)] experience to provide a way for business analysts and data scientists to collaborate seamlessly and reduce data mismatch.

 Semantic link offers connectivity to:

 - The Python [pandas](https://pandas.pydata.org/) ecosystem via the **SemPy Python library**.
 - Semantic models through the **Spark native connector** that supports PySpark, Spark SQL, R, and Scala.

-## SemPy Python library for pandas users
+## Data connectivity through SemPy Python library for pandas users

 The [SemPy Python library](/python/api/semantic-link/overview-semantic-link) is part of the semantic link feature and serves pandas users.
 SemPy functionality includes data retrieval from [tables](/python/api/semantic-link-sempy/sempy.fabric#sempy-fabric-read-table), [computation of measures](/python/api/semantic-link-sempy/sempy.fabric#sempy-fabric-evaluate-measure), and [execution of Data Analysis Expressions (DAX) queries](/python/api/semantic-link-sempy/sempy.fabric#sempy-fabric-evaluate-dax) and metadata.